-Following its acquisition of NTC Communications LLC ("NTC") in November 2004, the Company provides high speed Internet, video and local and long distance voice services to multi-dwelling unit ("MDU") communities (primarily off-campus student housing) in the southeastern United States.
-NTC was merged into Shentel Converged Services Company ("Converged Services") as of January 1, 2007, although the Company continues to use the NTC brand at properties that cater to students.
+Following its acquisition of NTC Communications LLC ("NTC") in November 2004, the Company provided high speed Internet, video and local and long distance voice services to multi-dwelling unit ("MDU") communities (primarily off-campus student housing) in the southeastern United States.
+NTC was merged into Shentel Converged Services, Inc. ("Converged Services") as of January 1, 2007.

 In September 2008, the Company announced its intention to dispose of Converged Services, classified its assets and liabilities as held for sale, and reclassified its operating results as discontinued operations for all periods.
 Since then, management has been actively pursuing its plan to sell the assets.
-During 2011, the Company sold service contracts and assets serving approximately 74 properties for cash and receivables totaling approximately \$5.2 million.
+During 2011, the Company sold service contracts and assets for cash and receivables totaling approximately \$5.2 million.
+During 2012, the Company sold service contracts and assets for cash and receivables totaling approximately \$1.9 million in cash and receivables, as well as collecting on \$2.3 million of receivables.
+Approximately \$0.1 million of receivables remain to be collected from these sales as of December 31, 2012.
+As of December 31, 2012, the Company was in the process of finalizing the dispositions of the remaining five properties for an aggregate of \$0.2 million in cash.